inbravo/aws-feature-set/README.md

 -  Properties
 	-  [Bucket is uniquely identified by ARN (example: arn:aws:s3:::10-dec)](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)
 	-  [Versioning enables you to keep multiple versions of object in bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-versioning.html)
+		-	Versioning enables you to keep multiple versions of an object in one bucket
 	-  [Server Access Logging to track requests for access to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html)
+		-	To track requests for access to your bucket, you can enable access logging
+		-	Each access log record provides details such as the requester, bucket name, request time etc
 	-  [Hosting a Static Website on S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)
 	-  [Object level logging](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-and-data-events-with-cloudtrail.html?#logging-data-events)
+		-	Data events provide insight into the resource operations performed on or within a resource
 	-  [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html)
 -  Permissions
    -  [Access control list enable you to manage access to buckets and objects](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html)